Szwochm/OSCP-Prep/eCCPT Networking/README.md

 I need to look into selecting payloads...
 You can do everything right but just using a slightly different payload can change the succuess of an attack.
 Lab crashed again for the 3rd time, going to move on next content.
 Will circle back on OSCP labs

+## Starting Exploitation Subsection

+## Low Hanging Fruits

+We can use ncrack, medusa, or hydra to brute force passwords.
+Medusa and Hydra support more protocols, but ncrack is better and supports rdp

 ## 11/12/2022
 ## Poisoning and Exploit with Responder Lab